 A: This is a bug in the Linux (actually GNU) sh shell.
-The shell is attempting to create a file with the name '/tmp/tcreate a file with the name '/tmp/ttcreate a file with the name '/tmp/ttcreate a file with the name '/tmp/ttfor sh' (e.g., '/tmp/t11203-sh'), but was unable to.
+The shell is attempting to create a file with the name '/tmp/tcreate a file with the name '/tmp/ttprocessid>-sh' (e.g., '/tmp/t11203-sh'), but was unable to.
 This may happen if '/tmp' is full; however, it can also happen when the shell created the same file for another user days before.
 (You can see this happen by running configure under strace -f).
 The only fix is to have your systems administrator clean old files out of '/tmp'.